CENDARI/documentation/source/user/writing_arg.rst

 **Creating a table**

-Go to the point in the text where you plan t to insert a table.
+Go to the point in the text where you plan to insert a table.
 Click on the :menuselection:`Insert --> Edit Table` button (second row, far left of the editor).
 This will bring up a pop-up menu in which you can select how many rows and columns are